-- EYFS: using the developmental statements of the EYFS Development Matters Curriculum - Y1-6: using the school's 7 point assessment system.
+- EYFS: using the developmental statements of the EYFS Development Matters Curriculum - Y1-6: using the school's Classroom Monitor assessment system. - Where pupils' attainment requires a more finely graded method of monitoring and tracking, the Pupil and School SEN Support Toolkit component

 The progress and attainment of all children is carefully monitored and reported to parents.
 Your school will be able to explain how they track pupil progress in their school.
 If a child is provided with additional and different provision/interventions, the school will carefully monitor the impact by a variety of methods; such as: measuring how the intervention accelerated progress over a given time - known as a ratio gain or the before and after impact on self-confidence, behaviour etc. During the planning meeting with parents and where possible the child or young person, the teacher will explain what the expected impact will be by the time the intervention is reviewed and how this will be measured.
 Many schools use Individual Provision Maps (IPMs) to capture this information, which is written during your meeting.
-This meeting with you and your child is often described as a 'learning conversation'.
+This meeting with you and your child of Classroom Monitor is used.